-Printerpoint’s Printer Discovery feature finds network-connected large format printers on small and large networks.
+Printerpoint’s Printer Discovery feature finds network-connected printers on small and large networks.
 In some cases, the administrator may have information about the network that can improve discovery performance, such as a preferred scan range.
 However, automatic scanning of the network may enable the administrator to discover printers without any knowledge of the customer’s network infrastructure.

 Some deeper knowledge for you

 A Printerpoint Agent installed on a PC that has an IP address of 192.168.0.34 and a subnet mask of 255.255.255.0 will, by default, only attempt to discover printers in the range of 192.168.0.1 - 192.168.0.254 (253 IPs).
 Such a small scan might complete in a matter of minutes or even seconds.

 However, a Printerpoint Agent installed on a server in a larger subnet with an IP address of 10.1.1.34 and a subnet mask of 255.0.0.0 will, by default, query every IP within its much larger range of 10.0.0.1 - 10.255.255.254 (16,777,214 IPs).
 A scan of this magnitude might take anywhere from one day to several days to complete.

 If the printers are not on the same IP range, or if the computer running the Printerpoint Agent is connected to multiple networks (VPN and local, virtual network, etc), an auto-scan will not start and we'll tell you.
 You will then need to specify the IP range that should be scanned.
 In this case, you can manually set the IP range using the “Change Range” option in the Customer > Installed Agents pane and then begin the scan using the “Scan Now” button.

 To change the network scan range, follow these steps: